mspncp/gosu-wiki/To Do.md

 ## Gosu CI/Usability
   * Add Gosu & Ruby.app logos to github READMEs
-  * Split up Gosu todo task into its own github project
   * More front page content
     * Make a three-col layout: (Ruby / C++ / more?)
     * UTF8 Support for PotD texts (see Florian Gro\_ß\_)